maisely/machine-learning-projects/yelp_nlp_svm.md

 tfidf_df = tfidfModel.transform(count_vectorized)
 ```
 ### Support Vector Machine
-With a train-test split ratio of 80:20 we then run 50 iterations of Support Vector Machine (SVM) model on the training data.
+With a train-test split ratio of 80:20 we then ran 50 iterations of Support Vector Machine (SVM) model on the training data.
 The parallel computing of the Spark has surely speed up the entire process.
-On a local computer, we were only able to process up to 1,000 rows before getting hungry for the next meal while running the same model with millions of rows, it became a matter of minutes.
+On a local computer, we were only able to process up to 1,000 rows before getting hungry for the next meal, while running the same model with millions of rows, it becomes a matter of minutes.

 ```python
 # split into training and testing set